-One responder said "It is a good initiative; however it needs constant attention of people who are promoting and motivating TCs and referees to actively make nominations.
-During these Games the Fair Play Commission didn't have the manpower to do so.
+One responder said "It is a good initiative; however, it needs constant attention of people who are promoting and motivating TCs and referees to actively make nominations.
+During these Games the Fair Play Commission did not have the manpower to do so.
 That is a pity.
-Also it gives additional work (fill out forms) to candidates persons in order to select the winner in the end.
-Maybe it should be more simple to nominate athletes without the additional filling out of forms?"
+Also, it gives additional work (fill out forms) in order to select the winner in the end.
+Maybe it should be simpler to nominate athletes without the additional filling out of forms?"